Apple cranberry stuffing for Thanksgiving, or any fall day you want to nourish your cells!

 Cranberries also work to inhibit the growth of harmful acids and bacteria in your mouth which can help prevent cavities.
 They also have polyphenolic compounds that prevent the growth and spread of multiple types of cancer!
 They’re a superfood you should be eating all year round!
 Try freezing them when they’re fresh so you can enjoy them all year.
-Johny and I stock up when they are in season and them to our morning smoothie.
+Johny and I stock up when they are in season and add them to our morning smoothies.

 Serve this on Thanksgiving and you’ll be sure to impress your family with a grain-free alternative stuffing!
 It would pair nicely with most anything else being served.
 Here’s another fall recipe Ginger Carrot Soup which is just a few simple ingredients, dairy free, and yet full of flavor!

 1 sweet potato, cut into 1 inch squares